Girls-in-Tech-Poland/GirlsInTechApi/readme.md

 # GirlsInTechApi

+## Contents
-Contains a starter .NET Core 3.1 to demonstrate App Service deployment
+Contains a starter .NET Core 3.1 to demonstrate App Service deployment as an extension to Lab2 - pt1

 ## (Try this at home)
 It's totally possible to build your ASP.NET Core application locally and push it out to the app service